The Counting of the Omer

 Day 32 Meditation:

-Hod (Glorious Humility) with Netzach (Endurance to Overcome and be Victorious)…
+Today on day 32 of counting the Omer up to Shavu’ot we meditate on how Hod (Glorious Humility) correlates with Netzach (Endurance to Overcome and be Victorious)…

 Examine the strength and endurance of your humility.
 Having humility means being able to make yourself small so that you can see the greatness of God in everything around you.